🥇 First Place — Hermes Agent Accelerated Business Hackathon

 The intelligence layer

-We chose Nemotron for exactly this — reading messy, unstructured customer messages and extracting structured claims: was it delivered? in the return window? defective?
-It assigns confidence and proposes a disposition it has zero power to act on.
+Nemotron reads messy, unstructured customer messages and extracts structured claims — was it delivered? in the return window? defective? — assigns confidence, and proposes a disposition it has zero power to act on.
 Everything after that is deterministic code.

 02 · VERIFIER